ashertwang/CMTs-Draft/README.md

-Urinary Metabolomics and Machine Learning: A Novel Diagnostic and Grading Method for Canine Mammary Tumors
+(Title Pending)
 Contributors: Asher T. Wang, Songyeon Lee, Byung-Joon Seung, Karin U. Sorenmo
 Authors: Asher T. Wang, Karin U. Sorenmo, Byung-Joon Seung
 Status: Preparing for submission in The Veterinary Journal Introduction
-This repository contains the code and LaTeX files used to generate the results for our paper, Urinary Metabolomics and Machine Learning: A Novel Diagnostic and Grading Method for Canine Mammary Tumors.
+This repository contains the code files used to generate the results for our paper.
 This study introduces a machine learning (ML)-driven diagnostic model leveraging urinary metabolite profiling to classify malignant masses and assist in tumor grading.
 Using proton nuclear magnetic resonance (NMR) spectroscopy, we analyze 55 tumor-specific urinary metabolites from 156 dogs to develop accurate, non-invasive diagnostic tools.

+Included are the analyses of the selected (final) models.
+Note that figure generation may be omitted for brevity.
+Both Section A and Section B (leakage free/cross validated) codes and their respective datasets are included.
+The full repository is available online at https://www.ebi.ac.uk/metabolights/editor/MTBLS2550/.

 Software Implementation
 The analysis was conducted using Python within Jupyter notebooks.